thejaylee/toki/README.md

 Clicking an active TOTP token will copy it to the clipboard.

+## CLI
+Included is a previous CLI version (toki_cli.py) which can be run in terminal.

 ## Security
 The `.totp.keys` file is AES-GCM encrypted via a PBKDF2 key.
 However, the TOTP secrets remain resident in memory while the app is running.